seema-teles03/notes-app/README.md

 This repository contains a small React + TypeScript notes application.

 ## Features
-- Display notes in a responsive grid
+- Displayed notes in a responsive grid
 - Create, edit, delete notes via API calls
 - Search/filter notes by title/content
-- Optimistic updates using React Query
+- Optimistic updates and State Management using React Query
 - Loading and error states
 - Test written for NoteCard